ganiatgithub/GNA5031_applied12/README.md

 Examine the results.

 ### Exercise 1
-1. How many gene sequences are there in this genome genome, and how many gene sequences are their in this plasmid?
+1. How many gene sequences are there in each genome, and how many gene sequences are their plasmids?

 2. What is the taxonomic identity of each of your isolates based on their 16S rRNA gene sequence?
 How similar is it to known reference strains?